 The trunk represents the core features already in your products.The branches are feature branches.
 The roots are the infrastructure that supports your product.

-The leaves are where is gets particularly interesting: these represent the ideas your team will place on the branches.
+The leaves are where this gets interesting: these represent the ideas your team will place on the branches.

 The closer these are to the trunk, the closer these are to being delivered (which will likely cause some debate as well!).

 By the end of this exercise you should have plenty of new ideas, as well as some interesting insights into the infrastructure dependencies of new ideas, as well as whether leaf clusters indicate areas where your product is weak and needs improvement.
-You can read more here.
+Read more about the product tree game.

 The water cooler method by Fábio Martinelli